 Supervising offenders in the community and preparing offenders for return to their communities are critical to protecting public safety.
 Community supervision officers must balance the time required to manage growing caseloads and their desire to provide offenders with the services they need to become law abiding citizens (Corrections, Bureau of Justice Assistance, retrieved April 2015).

 In 1984, President Ronald Reagan signed Proclamation 5187, creating "National Correctional Officers’ Week."
-Each year, the first full week in May recognizes the contributions of correctional officers and personnel who work in jails, prisons, and community corrections facilities across the country.
+Each year, the first full week in May is recognized as National Correctional Officers and Employees Week, commemorating the contributions of correctional officers and personnel who work in jails, prisons, and community corrections across the country.